donrax/industrial-surface-inspection-datasets/README.md

 # industrial-surface-inspection-datasets
-Datasets for: industrial surface inspection, defect detection, anomaly detection
+A listing of datasets for different industrial inspection tasks, such as defect and anomaly detection on varying surfaces.

-A listing of datasets for different industrial inspection tasks, such as defect and anomaly detection on varying surfaces.<br/>
+Datasets are intended for academic research only.
+No commercial usage is allowed.
+Links are to original author's pages, cite their work if you use dataset in your work.

-Keywords: deep Learning, computer vision, machine vision, automated inspection, surface inspection
+Keywords: dataset, industrial surface inspection, defect detection, anomaly detection, automated inspection, surface inspection, computer vision, machine vision, deep Learning

 * MVTec Anomaly Detection Dataset (MVTec AD) 2019<br />
 https://www.mvtec.com/company/research/datasets/mvtec-ad/